rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 <br>
 <br>
 Procedure <b>humid</b> is called whenever a humidity status message is received.
 It processes the JSON status message to get the humidity and turns the fan on or off depending on the humidity level.
+Since we only care about the topic and payload, we can lump the rest into <i>args</i> and ignore that.
 <br>
 <br>
 Procedure <b>bathfan</b> is called whenever a state message from the fan switch is received.
 It tracks the state of the fan so <b>humid</b> only turns the fan on/off if it is not already.